Lawrence Sanders & Sean P. Sanders

 Individuals should just read about the technology and keep up to date.
 You might buy a small amount of amount of cryptocurrency and try to purchase something with it.
 Don’t spend more than 1% of your annual income.
 This is a great way to learn about the technology and watch how a digital currency transaction unfolds.
 It is a great learning tool.

 Stay away from launching your own ICO or initial coin offering.
 Many of the ICOs will fail, some of ICOs are scams, and in some instances they have the undesirable potential to compromise your credibility.
+You can’t believe much you read about the industry, but here is a study that claims 81% of ICOs are scams, 6% failed, 5% dead, and 8% went on to trade.

 Finally, resist buying a Bitmain Antminer S9 and start digital currency mining.
 You will not make enough money to cover electricity costs.
 Above all, don’t connect a long extension cord to your next door neighbor’s outdoor outlet to run a mining rig.